cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongodb-collection-cinchy-event-triggered.md

 ### 1.1 Considerations

-Please review the following considerations prior to setting up your MongoDB Collection data sync source:
+Please review the following considerations before you set up your MongoDB Collection data sync source:

 * We currently only support SCRAM authentication (Mongo 4.0+).
 * Syncs are column based.
 This means that **you must flatten the MongoDB source document** prior to sync by using a projection _(See section 2: Projection (JSON Object))_.